compodoc/ngd/README.md

 $ ng2-dg --tsconfig ./tsconfig.json
 ```

 Note: This will read the `files` entry point in your `tsconfig.json` and crawl your app.
-Make sure you are using this attribute.
+If the entry point is not
+found, all `*.ts` files will be crawled, but not those mentioned in the `exclude` property ([more details](https://www.typescriptlang.org/docs/handbook/tsconfig.json.html#details)).

 ### 2) provide an entry file: